 Report Location Comment From Response 12 Page 27 - 3.1.3 Bottlenecks to Large Vehicles Add Union Street in West Springfield to Table 9 Congestion Bottlenecks in the Pioneer Valley Region Jim Czach / West Springfield DPW Union Street cannot be added to Table 9 because this table lists bottlenecks as defined by regional travel times 13 Page 29 - 3.1.3 Bottlenecks to Large Vehicles Add Union Street, Park Avenue, and Park Street in West Springfield to Congested Corridors in the Pioneer Valley, Figure 16 Jim Czach / West Springfield DPW These locations are not part of the 2014 CMP assessment so they do not belong in Figure 16 on page 29.
 However, Route 20 at Route 5 and Union Street at Day Avenue, and Union Street at Park Avenue will be added to the regional freight bottlenecks in Figure 17 on page 30 14 Page 43 - 3.3 Bridges: Table 16 Add the Veterans Bridge over the Westfield River, which is owned by West Springfield and Agawam Jim Czach / West Springfield DPW We will search for the appropriate score for this bridge.
 If the information is not readily available, we will include it in a future update of this table 15 Page 46 - 3.3 Bridges: Table 18 - Low Height Clearance Below Bridges Northampton: 1.
 The bike path crosses UNDER Jackson Street and gets no freight, so I don't think low clearance is an issue.
 2. Main Street/Route 9 at the railroad tracks should be added.
 There are a large number of trucks striking the bridge each year and better early warning showed up both in the work you did for us and the recent RSA.
 2. North Street under the railroad tracks has less issues, but we did have a truck striking the bridge recently so perhaps it should be added.
 Wayne Feiden / Northampton Planning & Sustainability These bridges are highlighted in Figure 17 on page 31.
 We had to keep the railroad bridge overpasses separate from the roadway bridge overpasses as the MassDOT dataset only includes roadway bridges.
 Additional language on pages 45 and 47 has been added to clarify that the RR bridges appear in a different location in the report.
 Staff will add the RR bridges to Figure 27.
-We have not addressed any of the low clearance bike path bridges yet, but we plan do it as part of a future freight planning task.
+We have not addressed any of the low clearance bike path bridges yet, but we plan to do it as part of a future freight planning task.
 16 Pages 49 to 52 - 3.5 Parking and Rest Areas Nice effort on creating an inventory of available truck parking.
 Recommend you also consider coordinating with MassDOT to compare data that was submitted last year for the FHWA Jason's Law survey.
 There is opportunity to assess the usage of all truck parking locations in the region.
 Brandon Wilcox/ FHWA We will coordinate with MassDOT as you recommended.
 We anticipate to have a complete draft sometime in February.
 We have developed quite a few draft recommendations and one in fact is to make more truck parking assessments.
-17 3.5 Parking and Rest Areas Please see attached for the data I have relative to the Jason's Law survey.
-And thank you for sharing these chapters.
-I look forward to reading about this important effort PVPC is undertaking.
-Makaela Niles/ MassDOT State Data has been reviewed, additional parking and rest areas were listed and incorporated into the report.